 is a mechanism which helps water from a higher altitude to be brought down to a lower one.
 This principle is applied in cistern tanks to flush WC pans and even gravity fed water systems.

-the cistern is not visible and the pan is wall mounted.
+With Wall Hung WC, the cistern is not visible as it is concealed, and the pan is wall mounted.

 is a term which comprehensively covers a toilet bowl and a water tank attached to it encompassing even the area associated with it.